turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 - REF setting - 60
 - tRC setting - 67

-these setting pushed my GPU to 8.1khs!
-61c ~80watts
+These setting pushed my GPU to 8.1 KH/s(!) at 61c and ~80 watts

-I know there is still more to be had, and I will continue tweaking......

-Once you get a setting that works, and is stable.
-You can export that, save it, and reload it everytime you want to mine turtle/cn-pico with this rate.
+Once you get a setting that works and is stable, you can export it, save it, and reload it everytime you want to mine cryptonight-turtle/cn-pico.

 Crash warnings -

-- tRFC setting below 130 my gpu would fail, stop hashing, and sometimes lock up the rig. ( sometimes take 5 minutes of running till crash )
+- a tRFC setting below 130 would make my GPU would fail, stop hashing, and sometimes lock up the rig. (would sometimes take 5 minutes of running till it crashed)
-- tRC setting below 67 my gpu would fail, stop hashing.
+- a tRC setting below 67 would cause my GPU would fail, and stop hashing.
-- REF 0-100 didnt crash anything
+- REF 0-100 didn't crash anything

-There is a command line version of this Amd Memory Tweaker, this can be used to change these settings during launch of the miner.
-If you are comfortable with this type of implimentation you can achieve some automation that will simpify your mining.
+There is a command line version of Amd Memory Tweaker that can be used to change these settings during launch of the miner.
+If you are comfortable with that, you can utilize it to achieve some sort of automational and simplify your mining

 ### Notes